krisbell/deep_negative_volume/README.md

 # Deep Negative Volume Segmentation

-We propose a new intuitive hybrid strategy for medical 3D image segmentation, 258 entailing new manual annotation pipeline, localization-based image enhancement, deep learning259 based segmentation, and surface mesh inflation.
-The framework extracts “negative volumes” in 260 complex anatomical structures in an end-to-end manner, which we validated on a head-CT dataset 261 by segmenting the most complex human joint (the TMJ) together with maxillofacial experts.
+We propose a new intuitive hybrid strategy for medical 3D image segmentation, entailing new manual annotation pipeline, localization-based image enhancement, deep learning based segmentation, and surface mesh inflation.
+The framework extracts “negative volumes” in complex anatomical structures in an end-to-end manner, which we validated on a head-CT dataset by segmenting the most complex human joint (the TMJ) together with maxillofacial experts.

 <p align="center">
 <img src="./img/pipeline.PNG" alt>